mohsenr2040/eshop-core/README.md

 ## General info
 This is a selling product project.
-Sellers can register and create their own retail store in it. product's price of sellers is compared.
+Sellers can register and create their own retail store in it.
+The product price of the sellers is compared.

 ## Technologies
 Project is created with: